 Operations Coordination

 During the next reporting period UMD will release the fourth major release, supporting EPEL7 and Ubuntu 14.
-Subsequently EGI will plan decommission of Scientific Linux 5 applications from the UMD repositories.
-Decommission of operating system support from UMD requires a planned procedure that needs to run for several months, decommission is planned to end towards the end of PY1.
+Subsequently EGI will plan to decommission of Scientific Linux 5 applications from the UMD repositories.
+The decommissioning of an operating system support from UMD requires a planned procedure that needs to run for several months.
+It is planned to end towards the end of PY1.

 EGI Operations will assess the bids submitted for Spring 2016, and coordinate – where needed – the handover from the current providers to the new ones.